 About the Provost

-Tony Waldrop became Provost and Vice President for Academic Affairs and Professor of Biomedical Sciences at the University of Central Florida on July 30, 2010, and was named Provost and Executive Vice President in August 2011.
-In this position, he serves as the second-highest ranking officer of the university and provides academic leadership for the university’s 12 colleges, multiple campuses, and research centers and institutes.
-Waldrop oversees academic support services and student services and is responsible for curriculum, academic planning, faculty appointments, faculty development, and promotion and tenure decisions.
+Diane Z. Chase was appointed interim provost and vice president on April 1, 2014.
+In this position, she serves as the second-highest ranking officer of the university and provides academic leadership for the university’s 12 colleges, multiple campuses, and research centers and institutes.
+Chase oversees academic support services and student services and is responsible for curriculum, academic planning, faculty appointments, faculty development, and promotion and tenure decisions.